UKCloud/documentation/articles/openshift/oshift-how-publish-routes-on-multiple-networks.md

 ### High level overview

 Firstly an explanation of what gets deployed.
 The cluster will have frontend loadbalancers that sit outside OpenShift that essentially do TCP passthrough of incoming traffic to the OpenShift routers deployed inside your cluster.
-As a cluster admin you can see the OpenShift routers viewing the ‘default' project.
+As a cluster admin you can see the OpenShift routers by viewing the ‘default' project.
 You will also have another set of routers that run on the community network facing nodes that provide termination of inbound traffic from the community network.

 ![high-level overview of inbound data flows](images/oshift-sharding-network-flows.png)